 Step 5 Analyze the data gathered

-Take the information from the previous steps and identify key areas where you need to improve or where you can go into competition with them successfully.
+Take the information from the previous steps and identify critical areas you need to improve to successfully compete with others.
 Develop a strategy.
-It will help you overcome their strengths and exploit their weaknesses to achieve market dominance.
-Identify opportunities to improve your product or service by taking advantage of their weaknesses.
+A properly formed plan will help you one-up your competitors' strengths and take advantage of their weaknesses to achieve market dominance.

-For example, if one competitor has a great website with interesting content but a poor mobile app, you might want to focus on improving your mobile app.
+Identify opportunities currently existing in your industry to set a more profitable path for your product or service, along with being aware of the threats that come with the territory.
+For example, if one competitor has a great website with interesting content but a poor mobile app, you might want to focus on improving your mobile app to assert your market position.

 Step 6 Implement competitor analysis in future design

 Now that you have completed the previous five steps of competitive analysis, it's time to implement your plan.
-Monitor performance against these plans regularly to make any necessary adjustments as needed.
-Keeping an eye on what your competitors do is important since their strategies may change.
+Regularly monitor your performance against the plan's objectives to make necessary adjustments.
+Be sure to keep an eye on your competitors' actions as well since their strategies may change with time, and you need to be in the loop as to why it happened and what will result from their decisions.

 UX competitive analysis template

-UX designers use a variety of competitive analysis frameworks.
-They can look at data like Google Trends, Apple's App Store rankings, or usage statistics to understand what users are searching for and interacting with on their product.
+UX designers constantly use a variety of competitive analysis frameworks in the form of ready-made or custom tools, methods, and models to effectively compare products and design decisions.
+They can look at data from Google Trends, Apple's App Store rankings, or usage statistics to understand what users search for and interact with on their product.

-To sum up, the methods which can be used in the competitive analysis are:
+To sum up, the methods that can be used in the UX competitive analysis are:

-- Competitive intelligence (CI): CI is used when gathering data on competitors through surveys, interviews, or other research activities.
+- Competitive intelligence (CI).
+CI is used to gather competitors' data through surveys, interviews, or other research activities.
 It helps you understand their strengths and weaknesses to identify opportunities for growth in your own business.

-- Social media analytics: With the rise of social media, it is possible to listen to feedback from users, including through social media channels such as Facebook, Twitter, LinkedIn, and YouTube.
+- Social media analytics.
+With the rise of social media, it is possible to listen to user feedback through channels like Facebook, Twitter, LinkedIn, and YouTube.

-- Observing how people use a product and what they like or dislike about it.
+- A simple observation of how people use a product and what they like or dislike about it.

-Enter the competitor's website as a user would.
-This will provide you with an understanding of how the user interacts with the site or app, what they see first, where they go next, etc. It also provides insight into how easy it is to find what they want on your competitor's site or app.
+Enter the competitor's website just like an average user would.
+This will give you an understanding of how users interact with the site or app, what they see first, where they go next, etc. It also provides insight into how easy it is to find what they want on your competitor's site or app.

-Social media also provide information about who is talking about you or your competitors on these networks.
-Another method is by using heatmaps which allow you to see how visitors interact with your site or if they have problems with certain pages.
+You can also use social media to discover direct feedback about your or your competitors' products.
+Another helpful method is using heatmaps that allow you to see how visitors interact with your site, their clicks, and most or least used areas to find out if they have problems with certain pages.

 It's not just a one-off for your UX design